26 March 2023

 Lysander (A Midsummer Night’s Dream)

-The Male Narrator (The Rape of Lucretia in concert).
+The Male Narrator (The Rape of Lucretia, concert performance).

 Has toured with the Mariinsky Opera Company to Austria, the Netherlands, Japan, Finland, France and Spain (Las Palmas).
 In 2007 in Moscow, he took part in the Russian premiere of Rodion Shchedrin’s opera The Enchanted Wanderer.
 He made his international debut in 2009 as Oedipus (Oedipus Rex) at the Teatro Real in Madrid.